Indian Motorcycle: American Moped Associates & DMCA (1977–1984)

 The Indian Trademark was purchased from bankruptcy court for $10,000 in late 1977 by American Moped Associates, who would employ the Taiwanese manufacturing plant to make a new moped using licensed patents from Honda's discontinued PC50-K1.
 The result was the Indian AMI-50 Chief.
-This moped was offered from 1978 until late 1983, as the trademark was purchased by Carmen DeLeone’s DMCA (Derbi) group in 1982, who discounted the remaining moped stock, and discontinued manufacture.
-Derbi-Manco would offer Badge engineered go-carts utilizing the ‘4-stroke Indian’ moniker, before the Indian name disappeared from all motorized vehicles in 1984.
+This moped was offered from 1978 until late 1983, as the trademark was purchased by Carmen DeLeone's DMCA (Derbi) group in 1982, who discounted the remaining moped stock, and discontinued manufacture.
+Derbi-Manco would offer Badge engineered go-carts utilizing the '4-stroke Indian' moniker, before the Indian name disappeared from all motorized vehicles in 1984.
 The right to the brand name then passed through a succession of owners and became a subject of competing claims in the late 1980s.

-Other attempts at revivification (1984–1999)
+Other attempts at reviving the marque (1984–1999)

 By 1992, the Clymer claim to the trademark had been transferred to Indian Motocycle Manufacturing Co.
 Inc. of Berlin, a corporation headed by Philip S. Zanghi.

 In June 1994, in Albuquerque, New Mexico, Wayne Baughman, president of Indian Motorcycle Manufacturing Incorporated, presented, started, and rode a prototype Indian Century V-Twin Chief.
 Baughman had made previous statements about building new motorcycles under the Indian brand but this was his first appearance with a working motorcycle.

 Neither Zanghi nor Baughman began production of motorcycles.
 In August 1997, Zanghi was convicted of securities fraud, tax evasion, and money laundering.

 In January 1998, Eller Industries was given permission to purchase the Indian copyright from the receivers of the previous owner.
 Eller Industries hired Roush Industries to design the engine for the motorcycle, and was negotiating with the Cow Creek Band of Umpqua Tribe of Indians to build a motorcycle factory on their tribal land.
 Three renderings, one each of a cruiser, a sport cruiser, and a sport bike, on frames specified by suspension designer James Parker, were shown to the motorcycling press in February 1998.

 Eller Industries arranged a public unveiling of the cruiser prototype for November 1998, but was prevented from showing the prototype by a restraining order from the receiver, who said that Eller had failed to meet the terms of its obligations.
 The contract was withdrawn after the company missed its deadline to close the deal and could not agree with the receiver to an extension on the deadline.
 Other conditions, including payment of administrative costs and presenting a working prototype, were also not met by Eller Industries.
 Based on this, a Federal bankruptcy court in Denver, Colorado, allowed the sale of the trademark to IMCOA Licensing America Inc. in December 1998.